 Enter the BGP IP address of the local end of the tunnel.

-This IP address must fall within the CIDR block of the tunnel.
+This IP address must be within the tunnel CIDR block.

-When you create an IPsec-VPN connection and directly associate it with a transit router of your account, the system selects the following three advanced features by default to help you configure routes.
-You can also unselect these advanced features and customize network connectivity by using the routing features of the transit router.
+When you create an IPsec-VPN connection and attach it directly to a transit router in your account, the system selects the following three advanced features by default to help you configure routing.
+You can also deselect these features and customize network connectivity using the various routing features of the transit router.

 Description

-After you enable this feature, the system automatically advertises routes in the route table of the transit router that is associated with the IPsec-VPN connection to the BGP route table of the IPsec-VPN connection.
+After you enable this feature, the system automatically advertises routes from the route table of the transit router associated with the IPsec-VPN connection to the BGP route table of the IPsec-VPN connection.

-NoteThis feature takes effect only if the BGP dynamic routing feature is enabled for the IPsec-VPN connection and data center.
+NoteThis feature takes effect only if BGP dynamic routing is used between the IPsec-VPN connection and your data center.

-You can also disable this feature by using the Advertise Routes feature.
+You can also disable this feature using the Advertise Routes setting.
 For more information, see Disable route synchronization.

-Automatically Associate With The Default Route Table Of The Transit Router
+Automatically Associate with Default Route Table of Transit Router

-After you enable this feature, the IPsec-VPN connection will be associated with the default route table of the transit router.
+Enabling this feature associates the IPsec-VPN connection with the default route table of the transit router.
 The transit router queries the default route table to forward traffic from the IPsec-VPN connection.

-Automatically Advertise System Routes To The Default Route Table Of The Transit Router
+Automatically Advertise System Routes to Default Route Table of Transit Router

 After this feature is enabled, the system advertises the routes in the destination-based route table and the BGP route table of the IPsec-VPN connection to the default route table of the transit router.

-In the IPsec-VPN Connection Configuration dialog box, copy and save the configuration to a local path.
-You can use the configuration to configure your on-premises gateway device.
+In the IPsec-VPN Connection Configuration dialog box, copy the configuration and save it locally.
+Use this configuration to configure your on-premises gateway device.

 What to do next